 Advertising, Film, Art, Design, Photography, Writing

 You did it!
 You graduated!
 So what’s next?
 You might be thinking?
 What can I do with my creative degree?
-I remember when I graduated 4 years ago with my degree in Digital Media Studies, people asked me “so, what are going to do now?”
-It took me a long time to finally work in my my profession.
-Many people don’t know, but I go to bed every night around 2 am because I’m consistently researching and improving my skills!
+I remember when I graduated college four years ago with my degree in Digital Media Studies; people asked me “so, what are you going to do now?”
+It took me a long time to finally work in my profession.
+Many people don’t know, but I go to bed every night around 2am because I’m consistently researching and improving my skills!
 I don’t want to get left behind in the creative world.
 Design trends change often, and your job as a creative is to RESEARCH and IMPROVE your skills.
-Is up to you!
+It’s up to you!
 If you put in the work then the work will come to you!
-At 31 years old, I never stop learning from other amazing designers and creatives!
+At 31 years old, I never stop learning from other amazing designers and creatives.

 Here’s some advice that I believe my 24-year-old self would have appreciated.
 Make sure to download my Instagram Story Q&A at the end to fill in your answers and share!
 Have fun reading and congratulations on your amazing ACHIEVEMENT again!

 1. INTERN Take an internship in your field vs. full-time position in another field.
 If you really love what you do then don’t stop!
 If you really are passionate about the field you received your degree in then don’t settle.
 If you really believe you were destined to work in that field then don’t change your mind.
 However, if a door opens up at company that you really want to work at in another position, then of course take it!
 It’s all about making connections!